OlenaBugaiova/temperature-visualization-and-data-transformation-for-experiment-on-composting/README.md

 - [Average Accumulated Temperature Generation in relation to Base](https://github.com/OlenaBugaiova/visualization-of-temperature-data-on-composting/blob/main/code/Average%20Accumulated%20Temperature%20Generation%20in%20relation%20to%20Base.ipynb)

 ---
-The project is my contribution during language practice at [NORSØK](https://www.norsok.no/en/about-norsok) - a Norwegian center for the development of organic agriculture.
+This project is my contribution during language practice at [NORSØK](https://www.norsok.no/en/about-norsok) - a Norwegian center for the development of organic agriculture.